artcom/y60/README.md

 It is open-source licensed under GPL and available for windows, linux and mac-osx.

 # Prerequisits
-- CMake: download and install the latest installer from: [CMAKE]
+- CMake: download and install the latest installer from: [cmake]
-- Cg Toolkit: get the latest installer from [CG_Toolkit] or install it with your favorite package manager on your OS
+- Cg Toolkit: get the latest installer from [NVIDIA Cg Toolkit] or install it with your favorite package manager on your OS
 - y60 relies heavily on ASL the ART+COM Standard Library and AcMake, so you need to install or build those too.
-Instructions can be found in the readme at [ASL_github] and [AcMake_github]
+Instructions can be found in the readme at [ASL] and [AcMake]
-## Windows
+- windows only
-- DirectX SDK: download from [DIRECTX_SDK]
+-- DirectX SDK: download from [DirectX SDK]
-- get the latest dependencies: PRO60Dependencies-*.*.*-win32.exe [y60artcomde_installer]
+-- get the latest dependencies: PRO60Dependencies-*.*.*-win32.exe [Y60 Prebuild Installer]
-- Nullsoft Scriptable Install System NSIS from [NSIS] (optional, only needed for building packages)
+-- Nullsoft Scriptable Install System NSIS from [NSIS] (optional, only needed for building packages)

 # Prebuild Windows 32 Bit binary
-Currently, we distribute windows installers at [y60artcomde_installer] Install the following packages and you should be able to run y60 applications
+Currently, we distribute windows installers at [Y60 Prebuild Installer] Install the following packages and you should be able to run y60 applications
 - get the latest installer Y60-*.*.*-win32.exe
 - get the appropriate dependencies: PRO60Dependencies-*.*.*-win32.exe